-The day originally began as Armistice Day to mark the 11 AM ceasefire on November 11, 1918, that ended World War I. President Trump flew to France last week to commemorate the centennial anniversary of the end of what was then known as The Great War.
-In 1954 Congress renamed Armistice Day as Veterans Day to honor the veterans of all our wars.
+Today is Veterans Day.
+The day originally began as Armistice Day to mark the 11:00 AM ceasefire on November 11, 1918, that ended World War I. In 1954 Congress renamed Armistice Day as Veterans Day to honor the veterans of all our wars.

 Sadly, we are living in an era of increasing hostility toward America.
 A false narrative has taken root on our college campuses.
 We are teaching our children not American history but anti-American history.

 We are teaching that our nation is an evil, oppressive force, founded on slavery and genocide.
 No wonder growing numbers of young Americans do not describe themselves as patriotic.

 Increasingly, the values that used to unite us now divide us.
 Monuments to our founding fathers are under attack.
 Even the Pledge of Allegiance is protested and denounced as "an instrument of white nationalism."

 Of course, our veterans know better.
 They understand that America is a force for good in the world, that it is worth defending, that it is, as Abraham Lincoln once described it, "the last best hope of Earth."

 Please find an opportunity today to talk to your children and grandchildren about what happened at Concord Bridge and Gettysburg, on the beaches of Normandy and, more recently, in the deserts of Iraq and in the mountains of Afghanistan.

 There is a poem you have likely seen before, but I want to share it with you again, because it summarizes well what we owe our veterans.

 It is the veteran, not the preacher, who has given you freedom of religion.